mongodb/docs-realm/source/includes/api-details/swift/manage-files/reduce-file-size-on-launch-description.rst

 Use :swift-sdk:`shouldCompactOnLaunch()<Structs/Realm/Configuration.html>`
-(Swift) on a realm's configuration object to compact a realm.
+on a realm's configuration object to compact a realm.
 Specify conditions to execute this method, such as:

 - The size of the file on disk